vedro-universe/vedro-docs/docs/tutorial/api/chapter5-finale.md

 ## Finale

-As a final part, try to implement the last happy path scenario that covers [retrieving messages](https://chat-api-tutorial.vedro.io/docs#/default/get_messages).
-If you encounter any difficulties, don't hesitate to check out the [repository](https://github.com/vedro-universe/tutorial-chat-api-server/tree/main/tests) which contains the implemented ["get message"](https://github.com/vedro-universe/tutorial-chat-api-server/blob/main/tests/scenarios/get_messages/get_message.py) scenario, along with other scenarios.
+As the final part of this tutorial, try to implement the last "happy path" scenario that covers [retrieving messages](https://chat-api-tutorial.vedro.io/docs#/default/get_messages).
+If you encounter any difficulties, don't hesitate to check out the [repository](https://github.com/vedro-universe/tutorial-chat-api-server/tree/main/tests) which contains the implemented ["get message"](https://github.com/vedro-universe/tutorial-chat-api-server/blob/main/tests/scenarios/get_messages/get_message.py) scenario, among others.

 Thank you for participating in this tutorial.
-Happy testing!
+Throughout this guide, you've learned how to use Vedro effectively to write test scenarios for your API, from the basics to more complex, real-world scenarios.

+Although this guide has come to an end, remember that it's only the beginning of your journey with Vedro and API testing.
+The world of testing is wide and varied, with many different techniques and strategies to explore.
+Keep experimenting, keep learning, and most importantly, keep testing!